Skip to content

 A note about Middy

-Currently we support Middy up to v4.x that you can install it by running npm i @middy/core@~4.
+We guarantee support for both Middy.js v4.x & v5.x with the latter being available only if you are using ES modules.
 Check their docs to learn more about Middy and its middleware stack as well as best practices when working with Powertools.

 1